Nathaniel-Dominguez/Limited_Draft_Analysis/README.md

 1. Open `mtg_draft_analysis.py`
 2. Modify the `set_code` variable in the `main()` function
 3. Use the three-letter set code of your preferred MTG set

+#### Deck Construction

+The simulator builds decks with 23 non-land cards following standard Limited format guidelines, with the understanding that 17 basic lands would be added to make a complete 40-card deck.
+The land distribution is calculated based on the color requirements of the selected cards but not included in the final output.

 #### Adjusting Archetypes